Rohit Chopra: Consumer Financial Protection Bureau (CFPB)

-In the aftermath of the 2008 financial crisis and the passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), Chopra worked on the implementation team that resulted in the creation of the Consumer Financial Protection Bureau (CFPB).
+After the 2008 financial crisis and the passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), Chopra worked on the implementation team that resulted in the creation of the Consumer Financial Protection Bureau (CFPB).
 At the CFPB, Chopra served as the agency's Student Loan Ombudsman and as the agency's assistant director.
 During his tenure, the agency sued for-profit colleges Corinthian Colleges and ITT Educational Services, both of which dissolved.

 Chopra is a vocal critic of the mounting levels of student loan debt in the United States.
 In 2012, he released analysis revealing that outstanding student debt exceeded $1 trillion.
 Chopra co-authored a report with Holly Petraeus that uncovered a student loan overcharging scheme impacting members of the military.
 Chopra explained his focus on student loan policy to the Wall Street Journal, stating:In my job, every day I get calls, emails, letters from people who are drowning in debt.
 I hear the panic in their voices as they worry about their financial future.
 They aren’t numbers on a spreadsheet.
 I want to help make things better for them.